 Why You Need To Check Subtotal

-If you’re running a coupon deal on your WooCommerce store you might have had the brilliant idea to restrict it to only when your customer is buying over a certain amount.
+If you’re running a coupon deal on your WooCommerce store, you might have had the brilliant idea to restrict it to only when your customer buys over a certain amount.

 Examples of this would be: